rz6/CopulaHiC/README.md

 CopulaHiC is R package for differential analysis of Hi-C data.
 It takes advantage of significant correlations of main diagonals between different Hi-C data sets (cell lines, experiments, etc.) - usually first 200 to 300 diagonals from main diagonal are considered.
 CopulaHiC uses copulas to model these dependancies and then quantifies deviatons from the model in a probabilistic way.
 The only required input are raw Hi-C contact maps files in numpy [npz](https://kite.com/python/docs/numpy.lib.npyio.NpzFile) format.

-For more details, examples and quick start refer to vignette.
-You can also browse documentation of individual functions or objects within the package using standard R syntax (i.e.: `help(foo)` or `?foo`)
+For more details, examples and quick start refer to vignette (CopulaHiC_vignette.html file).
+You can also browse documentation of individual functions or objects within the package using standard R syntax (i.e.: `help(foo)` or `?foo`) or have a look at reference manual (CopulaHiC.pdf file).

 The indepth description of our model together with detailed analysis and motivation will be described in manuscript (in preparation - available soon).